B2B Sales & Marketing Machine Learning

-To begin a predictive analysis, we need two things:
+To begin a machine learning analysis, we need two things:

 The question usually takes the form of: Can I predict with x level of accuracy if a sales opportunity will be a win or a loss?
 The metric can be anything specific and measurable, such as the probability that a deal will close, or effects on Costs of Goods Sold (COGS), Customer Acquisition Costs (CAC) or Customer Lifetime Value (CLV).
 Let’s go through an example on predicting wins and losses.